Robin-photo

 By this time I was still working but finding walking difficult with the constant spasms and it was affecting my inner ear.
 My balance was not good and trying to cover the symptoms at work was getting harder.

-There are some people who don’t get the relief they might want and I don’t know whether that’s the surgeon, the placement of leads, infection, or follow up care.
-You have to look back and see how far you really have come.
-I know now when I’m turned off for Botox for my Dysphonia, I see how quickly those symptoms come back and I realise I’ve come a long way.
+There are some people who don’t get the relief they might want and I don’t know whether that’s the surgeon, the placement of leads, infection or follow up care.
+But you have to look back and see how far you really have come.
+I have also developed Spasmodic Dysphonia and I know now that when I’m turned off so I can have botox for my dysphonia, I see how quickly those symptoms come back and realise I’ve come a long way.